Now silent under Taliban, a Kabul cinema awaits its fate

 Indian movies were always the biggest draw at the Ariana, as were action movies, particularly those featuring Jean-Claude Van Damme, said Abdul Malik Wahidi, in charge of tickets.
 As Afghanistan’s domestic film industry revived, the Ariana played the handful of Afghan movies produced each year.

-They had three showings a day, ending in the mid-afternoon, at 50 afghanis a ticket — about 50 cents.
+They had three showings a day, ending in the midafternoon, at 50 afghanis a ticket — about 50 cents.
 Audiences were overwhelmingly men.
 In Afghanistan’s conservative society, cinemas were seen as a male space, and few women attended.

 Wahidi recalled how he and other staffers had to preview all foreign films to weed out those with scenes considered too racy — with couples kissing or women showing too much skin, for example.

-Letting something slip through could bring the wrath of some movie-goers.
+Letting something slip through could bring the wrath of some moviegoers.
 Offended audiences were known to hurl objects at the screen, though it didn’t happen at the Ariana, Wahidi said.
 He remembered one patron at the Ariana, outraged by a scene, storming out and shouting at him, “How can you show pornography?”

 Ferdous was appointed as the Ariana’s director just over a year ago.
 She previously led the Kabul municipality’s Gender Equality division, where she had worked to gain equal pay for women employees and install women as senior officers in the capital’s district police departments.